Sunday, November 3, 2024

 FTM performer Buck Angel are about to

-fuck viewer minds in Buck Fever.
+fuck with viewers minds in Buck Fever.

 That humiliating lunch with Frank was very much on my mind when I decided to watch Mr. Angel the first time.
 Consequently, I was less interested in being educated than vindicated.
 And I thought I was.
 Early in the documentary, MTF porn performer Wendy Williams (not the beleaguered former talk show host) comments that even she was perplexed by Buck Angel.
 “I was doing all the things that make me mad,” she admits, like using the wrong pronouns.
 I took Wendy’s admission as absolution.
 I wasn’t the bad guy!
 Even other trans people questioned whether Buck Angel really “counted” as a man.